Keto Skillet Cookie

 almond flour skillet cookie

-• Almond flour– You want to use blanched almond flour, and not almond meal.
+• Almond flour.
+Use blanched almond flournot almond meal, to ensure the cookie has a light crumb rather than a gritty one.
 Be sure to sift it first, to ensure there are no clumps throughout.

-• Butter– Use salted butter, as you won’t need to add any extra salt, and it helps bring out the sweetness.
-The butter should be softened, but not completely melted.
+• Butter.
+Use salted butter, as you won’t need to add any extra salt, and it helps bring out the sweetness.
+The butter should be softened, but not completely melted (or else it could make the dough too loose and the cookie spread thin).

 Step 1- Prep.
-Preheat the oven to 350F/180C and grease a 10-inch cast iron skillet with nonstick cooking spray.
+Preheat the oven to 350F/180C, then grease a 10-inch cast iron skillet with nonstick cooking spray.

 Step 2- Make the cookie dough.
 In a large bowl, add all the ingredients except the chocolate.
 Whisk by hand or with a hand mixer until combined.
 Then, fold in the chopped chocolate and optional dark chocolate chips.